 |Premolars||$800 – $1,200|

-If you cannot afford this procedure, there are ways to pay for it.
+There are ways to pay for this procedure if you cannot afford it.
 First, have a look at discount dental plans.
 You pay an annual or monthly membership fee in exchange for discounted prices on most dental procedures.

 Another alternative is to ask your trusted dentist if they offer any discounts if you pay cash upfront or if they offer a payment plan where you can pay off the procedure in monthly installments.